Crimson Tide vs. Aztecs: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Alabama vs. San Diego State: Betting Trends, Record ATS, Home/Road Splits - Sweet 16

-The South Region bracket's No. 1 seed Alabama Crimson Tide (31-5) are -point favorites to defeat the No. 5 San Diego State Aztecs (29-6) in the Sweet 16 of the NCAA Tournament on Friday at TBA, live from KFC Yum!
-Center.
+The No. 1 Alabama Crimson Tide (31-5) and No. 5 San Diego State Aztecs (29-6) will meet on Friday at TBA, live from KFC Yum!
+Center, with both teams looking for a spot in the NCAA Tournament Elite Eight.
+Bookmakers have declared Alabama as the favorite to advance past the Sweet 16 in the South Region bracket, giving the a -point edge.

 Alabama vs. San Diego State Odds & Info